aws/aws-fpga/User_Guide_AWS_EC2_FPGA_Development_Kit.md

 | Hardware accelerator development using Vivado (HDK) | This environment supports the Hardware Development Kit (HDK) design flow, which empowers FPGA developers to create accelerator designs from scratch, using HDL source code and IPs. <br><br>The AMD Vivado tool synthesizes, implements, and generates the Design Check Point (DCP) file used in F2 AFI creation.
 AWS FPGA developers benefit from the suite of scripts supplied in the HDK that help to automate different design steps.
 This allows for flexibility in architecting, implementing, and optimizing accelerator designs while using the HDK.| Verilog/SystemVerilog/VHDL | User-implemented DMA engine or Streaming Data Engine (SDE) | Simulation | Hardware developers with advanced FPGA experience |
 | Hardware accelerator development using Vitis | This environment supports the Vitis design flow, which enables software developers to write C++ code, which may then be compiled into RTL and used in cycle-accurate hardware simulation.
 After it may then be built into an accelerator design.
 This step is not necessary, but is encouraged.
 Vitis may also be used to implement accelerator designs from scratch, using HDL and IPs directly, similar to Vivado.
 Vitis offers additional analysis tools to aid in the refinement of designs. | Verilog/System Verilog/VHDL | XDMA Engine (coming soon) | Hardware Emulation | Advanced software developers or hardware developers with intermediate to advanced FPGA experience |

-On-premise environment: Customers can set up a on-premise development environment using 2024.1 AMD tools with their own licenses.
-Refer to this guide [here](./hdk/docs/on_premise_licensing_help.md) for licensing requirements.
+On-premise environment: Customers can set up a on-premise development environment.
+See the [supported AMD tool versions here.](#hardware-development-kit-hdk) Refer to this guide [here](./hdk/docs/on_premise_licensing_help.md) for licensing requirements.

 ### Quick Start Links